Surprising facts about Easter packaging

 Firstly, as products must reach retail outlets in pristine condition, suitable transit packaging is required.

-Interior fixtures and fittings which can give the outer box strength, shape and rigidity are also often overlooked, even though they are integral to the packaging.
+Interior fixtures and fittings, which can lend the outer box strength, shape, and rigidity, are often overlooked, even though they are integral to the packaging.

-Besides this, cardboard POS and FSDUs are commonplace at this time of year, helping brands win impulse purchases and stand out from competitors.
+Additionally, cardboard POS and FSDUs are prevalent at this time of year, helping brands secure impulse purchases and differentiate themselves from competitors.

 What about the Plastic Packaging Tax and EPR?

-HMRC introduced a new plastic packaging tax in April 2022.
-The new regulations make all manufacturers or importers of plastic packaging subject to a surcharge of £200 per tonne of plastic used unless it contains at least 30% recycled content.
+HMRC introduced the Plastic Packaging Tax in 2022.
+The new regulations require all manufacturers or importers of plastic packaging to pay a surcharge of over £200 per tonne of plastic used, unless the packaging contains at least 30% recycled content.

-HMRC introduced the new tax to encourage moving away from single-use plastics and investment in the infrastructure to allow for increased recycling of plastic materials.
+HMRC introduced the new tax to encourage a shift away from single-use plastics and to invest in infrastructure that facilitates increased recycling of plastic materials.

-The upcoming Extended Producer Responsibility (EPR) also affects businesses using packaging that enters household recycling streams.
-These packaging producers are responsible for the full cost of recovery and recycling in addition to the existing Packaging Waste Regulations.
-The introduction of tiered fees also sees costs increase for plastics compared with easier-to-recycle materials.
+The Extended Producer Responsibility (EPR) legislation also affects businesses using packaging that enters household recycling streams.
+These packaging producers are responsible for the full cost of recovery and recycling of packaging materials placed on the market.
+The introduction of modulated fees in 2026 will also result in cost increases for plastics compared to more easily recyclable materials.

-In certain areas, businesses may pass the added costs incurred by the new taxes to consumers.
-However, the competitive nature of the chocolate market means that as far as Easter egg packaging is concerned, manufacturers are likely to absorb the costs themselves.
+In certain areas, businesses may pass the added cost incurred by the new taxes to consumers.
+However, the competitive nature of the chocolate market means that, as far as Easter egg packaging is concerned, manufacturers are likely to absorb the costs themselves.

 Corrugated Easter packaging